National Technical Research Organisation: Activities

-In December 2014, based on comint provided by NTRO, Indian Coast Guard intercepted a Pakistani fishing boat in Arabian Sea near Indo-Pakistan maritime boundary, approximately 365 km from Porbander.
+In December 2014, based on COMINT provided by NTRO, the Indian Coast Guard intercepted a Pakistani fishing boat in the Arabian Sea near the Indo-Pakistan maritime boundary, approximately 365 km from Porbander.
 After few hours of chase and standoff, coast guard fired at the boat thus killing all the 4 occupants.
-Coast Guard officials stated that the occupants were terrorists and were on their way to undertake a 26/11-type attack.
+The Coast Guard officials stated that the occupants were terrorists and were on their way to undertake a 26/11-type attack.

-During the 2016 Line of Control strike, NTRO played an important role by providing Satellite intelligence to operational advisors and planners.
+During the 2016 Line of Control strike, NTRO played an important role by providing satellite intelligence to operational advisors and planners.
 Cartosat-2C, Cartosat-1, Resourcesat-2 satellites operated by NTRO, were used to provide the imagery of terrorist training camps in Pakistan-administered Kashmir.

-During 2019 Balakot airstrike, NTRO also played an important role.
+During the 2019 Balakot airstrike, NTRO also played an important role.
 NTRO surveillance confirmed 300 targets via active mobile connections in Markaz Syed Ahmad Shaheed training camp, just few days before IAF airstrike.